crossfireup/study/system/c/readme.md

           * the compiler must assume that there may be calls from other source fles
           * a global symbol can be defned only once in any program, the function must not be defned in the other source files,so the calls therein cannot be integrated.
-        * inline and extern in the function defnition,then the defnition is used only for inlining
+        * inline and extern in the function definition,then the definition is used only for inlining
-          * function never compiled to its own, not even if you refer to its address explicitly.Such an address becomes an external reference, as if you had only declared the function, and had not defned it.
+          * function never compiled to its own, not even if you refer to its address explicitly.Such an address becomes an external reference, as if you had only declared the function, and had not defined it.
           * This combination of inline and extern has almost the eﬀect of a macro.
             * function definition in a header file with inline and extern keywords, causes most calls to the function to be inlined
-            * put another copy of definition (lack inline and extern) in a library file, any uses of the function refer to single copy in librar
+            * put another copy of definition (lack inline and extern) in a library file, any uses of the function refer to single copy in library

   - get define
     ```